FabricMC/yarn/CONVENTIONS.md

 front of the coordinate (`velocityX`, not `xVelocity`).

 Name screen coordinates `x` and `y`, rather than `left` and `top`.

+## Javadocs

+Write full sentences for class, method and fields javadocs, starting with an uppercase and ending with a period.
+Use HTML tags such as `<p>` if the docs have several paragraphs.

+Write quick descriptions for parameter javadocs as well as `@return` tags, with no uppercase or period.
+Add parameter docs to the parameter itself instead of using the `@param` tag.

+Use `@link`, `@linkplain` and `@see` tags to refer to other parts of the code.

 ## Mojang names